 Deferred income tax is provided, using the liability method, for all temporary differences arising between the tax bases of assets and liabilities and their carrying values for financial reporting purposes.
 Deferred tax is calculated at the tax rates that are expected to apply to the period when the asset is realized or the liability is settled.
 Deferred tax is charged or credited to the statement of profit and loss, except when it relates to items credited or charged directly to equity, in which case the deferred tax is also recorded in equity.
-Due to change in the tax rate valid since 1 January 2014 the balance of deferred income tax as of 31 December 2013 is recalculated at the tax rate of 22 % (31 December 2012: 23 %).
-Refer also to Note 17.1. and 17.2.
+The income tax rate for 2014 is 22% (2013: 22%).
+Refer also to Note 17.

 The most significant temporary differences arise as a result of differences between net tax value and the net book value of property, plant, and equipment and due to the provision for abandonment and restoration costs.
-Deferred tax assets are recognized to the extent that it is probable that future taxable profit will be available against which the deductible temporary differences can be utilised.
+Deferred tax assets are recognized to the extent that it is probable that future taxable profit will be available, against which the deductible temporary differences can be utilised.